fold-squirrel/uelaur/README.md

 criteria fields, in other words each mark that is directly above a check mark box

-- **horizontal_postions**: an array having the same lenght as the horizontal\_marks array, each entry is an array containing 2 values, the x and y co-ordinates of the where the check mark should be placed if the student mark is greater than the mark after the current mark
+- **horizontal_postions**: an array having the same lenght as the horizontal\_marks array, each entry is an array containing 2 values, the x and y co-ordinates of where the check mark should be placed if the student mark is greater than the mark after the current mark

 - **horizontal_feild_font_size**: the font size of the check mark used in the horizontal mark boxes

-- **first_marker_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the postion of the first marker in the pdf
+- **first_marker_postion**: an array containing two numbers, the first is the x co-ordinate and the second is the y co-ordinate of the first marker postion in the pdf

-- **second_marker_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the postion of the second marker in the pdf
+- **second_marker_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the second marker postion in the pdf

-- **asu_mark_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the postion of the asu in the pdf
+- **asu_mark_postion**: an array containing two numbers, the first is the x co-ordinate and the second is the y co-ordinate of the asu mark postion in the pdf

-- **uel_mark_postion**: an array containing two  numbers, the first is the x co-ordinate and the second is the y co-ordinate of the postion of the uel in the pdf
+- **uel_mark_postion**: an array containing two numbers, the first is the x co-ordinate and the second is the y co-ordinate of the uel mark postion in the pdf

-- **grade_field_font_size**: the font size used of the above fields
+- **grade_field_font_size**: the font size used for the marks

-- **vertical_marks**: an array containing arrays, each contained array contains to numbers the first is the upper bound for the uel mark of current range, the second is the upper bound for the asu mark of the current range, current range is range given to each letter grade, so A+ will always have an upper bound of 100 therefor the firsr entry will always be [100, 100], also 0 is not an upper bound to any letter grade so the array must never contain [0, 0]
+- **vertical_marks**: an array containing arrays, each contained array contains to numbers the first is the upper bound for the uel mark of current range, the second is the upper bound for the asu mark of the current range, the current range is the range given to each letter grade, so A+ will always have an upper bound of 100 therefor the firsr entry will always be [100, 100], also 0 is not an upper bound to any letter grade so the array must never contain [0, 0]

-- **vertical_postions**: an array having the same lenght as the vertical\_marks array, each entry is an array containing 2 values, the x and y co-ordinates of the where the check mark should be placed if the student mark is in the range of the corresponding letter grade
+- **vertical_postions**: an array having the same lenght as the vertical\_marks array, each entry is an array containing 2 values, the x and y co-ordinates where the check mark should be placed if the student mark is in the range of the corresponding letter grade

 - **vertical_feild_font_size**: the font size of the check mark used in the vertical mark boxes

-note: all co-ordinates should be taken at the bottom left corner of the field as the y co-ordinate supplied will act as the baseline for each characters
+note: all co-ordinates should at the bottom left corner of the field as the y co-ordinate supplied will act as the baseline for the text

 ## Error handling
 ### csv related errors